KTX-private/api-en/source/index.html.md

 > market.symbol.data_type.param1.param2...

 > Where, market is a trading-to-market, such as spot and lpc
-> Symbol is the name of the transaction pair, such as BTC_USDT, ETH_USDT, etc.
+> Symbol is the name of the transaction pair, such as BTC_USDT, ETH_USDT, BTC_USDT_SWAP etc.
 > Data_type is a data type, and currently only supports the following data types
 > Order_Book: Deep
 > trades: trading list